LOTS of ideas to help you design your dream home, no matter your flat layout.

 When you’ve got a big family, you have to accommodate different tastes, even for TV time.

-With a projector and a blank wall in your bedroom to project movies onto, you’re set for a laid-back movie night without having to wrestle for control of the TV in the living room.
+With a TV (or projector) to watch your shows on, you’re set for a laid-back movie night without having to wrestle for control of the TV in the living room.

 c) Make more countertop space in the kitchen